bobbingwide/uk-tides/README.md

 3. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 ## Upgrade Notice
-# 3.3.1
+# 3.3.2
-Update for
+Update for the latest version of wp-scripts.

 ## Changelog
-# 3.3.1
+# 3.3.2
 * Changed: Updated wp-scripts #29
-* Changed: Remove dependency on bobbfunc's ep() #28
-* Tested: With WordPress 6.6.2 and WordPress Multisite
+* Tested: With WordPress 6.7 and WordPress Multisite
-* Tested: With Gutenberg 19.1.0
+* Tested: With Gutenberg 19.6.1
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6